-"Notes" refers to, collectively, the 2023 Senior Secured Notes, the 2025 Senior Secured Notes and the 2027 Senior Secured Notes.
+"Notes" refers to, collectively, the 2027 Senior Secured Notes, the 2028 Fixed Rate Notes, the 2028 Floating Rate Notes and the 2029 Fixed Rate Notes.

 "Original Acquisition" refers to the acquisition of the Cirsa Group by the Company on July 3, 2018 pursuant to the Original Acquisition Agreement.